 Limiters help refine and narrow your search.
 Using Limiters can give you more precise results.
 The location of these limiters vary by database, but are commonly found on the left side of the page.
 Some may be applied before your search or after.
 Common limiters are:

 Library databases have predefined fields that you can search within.
 Limiting your search to specific fields can make your search more precise.
 For example, if you are looking for a particular article, type in the article title and choose Title in the drop down field menu.
-Use the Advanced Search option to search within a field (default search screen in EBSCO).
+Use the Advanced Search option to search within a field.
 Some common fields are: